 Sexually transmitted diseases refer to infectious diseases contracted through sexual contact.
 Diseases include syphilis, gonorrhea, etc. Abstinence is the only way to definitively avoid contracting an STD.
-However, there are contraceptions such as condoms that highly reduce the likelihood of contracting an infectious disease.
+However, there are contraception's such as condoms that highly reduce the likelihood of contracting an infectious disease.

 Some STDs are curable with the use of antibiotics, while others are treatable but do not have a cure.
 It is important to engage in healthy sexual practices, otherwise it may be detrimental to one's health.

-The table on the subsequent page shows the total number of cases of each STD along with the rate per 100,000 people-and these are outlined for both Riverside County and the Coachella Valley.
+The table below shows the total number of cases of each STD along with the rate per 100,000 people and these are outlined for both Riverside County and the Coachella Valley.
 Note that data was not available for all STDs for all regions.

 The most common STD for both Riverside County and the Coachella Valley is chlamydia, followed by gonorrhea.
-Rates of STDs in the Coachella Valley exceed the county rates whenever we have comparable data - primary and secondary syphilis, chlamydia, and gonorrhea.
 It is worth noting that the rate of primary and secondary syphilis in the Coachella Valley is nearly triple the rate for the County as a whole.